stepchowfun/docuum/README.md

   stephanmisc/docuum --threshold '15 GB'
 ```

-### Configuring your operating system to run the binary as a service
+### Configuring your operating system to run the binary as a daemon

-You may consult your operating system documentation for instructions on how set up a service.
+You may consult your operating system documentation for instructions on how set up a daemon.
 Instructions are provided below for macOS and Linux.

 #### Creating a [launchd](https://www.launchd.info/) service on macOS